-Rule 41 of the Federal Rules of Criminal Procedure provides the process to obtain the warrant when a warrant is required to install or monitor a tracking device.
+There is a process for obtaining warrants to install and monitor a tracking device.
+Rule 41 of the Federal Rules of Criminal Procedure provides the process to obtain a tracking warrant.

-Generally, Rule 41 provides as follows with respect to tracking warrants:
+Generally, Rule 41 states:

-- 1. A magistrate judge in the district where the device will be installed may issue a warrant to install a tracking device.
-The issuing magistrate judge may authorize tracking in the district where the device will be installed, another district, or both. - 2.
-The warrant must contain the following: - ✓ Identity of the person or property to be tracked. - ✓ Identity of the magistrate judge to whom the return on the warrant will be made. - ✓ A reasonable period of time that the device may be used.
-The time will not exceed 45 days.
-Extensions for not more than 45 days may be granted for good cause shown.
+A magistrate judge in the district where the device will be installed may issue a warrant to install a tracking device.
+The issuing magistrate judge may authorize tracking in the district where the device will be installed, another district, or both, and

+The warrant must contain the following: